Fahaddz/reaction-sync/README.md

 3. The subtitles will be loaded and displayed on the base video

 ### Adjusting Video Quality
+### Resuming Where You Left Off

+The app remembers your last two video pairs for 7 days.
+Saved data includes:

+- Pair identity (YouTube ID, normalized URL, or local file signature)
+- Delay between videos
+- Base time position
+- Reaction window position/size
+- Base and reaction volumes

+How to use:

+1. Load your Base and React sources and sync as usual.
+2. When you return, click "Load Last" in the Quick Start header to load the most recent pair, or load the same pair manually to see a Resume prompt.
+   - For YouTube/direct links, the app now reliably restores the exact time by initializing players, seeking, briefly play-pausing to commit the seek, then re-seeking before syncing.
+3. For local files, the browser will ask you to re-select the files (required by browser security).
+After selection, resume will apply.
+4. Click "Clear Saved" to remove stored progress.

+Retention & limits: up to 2 pairs, auto-pruned after 7 days.

 For YouTube videos, you can adjust the quality by: